Heurican/batsoup804/readme.md

 Hi- I'm Sid.
 I'm bored when I eat, sleep and play video games so I code instead.
 A bunch of my stuff is probably stale because libraries update and my code doesn't.
+My main languages are Go and Python.
+I'm planning to switch to go for all my major applications and kind of wean off using python eventually.

 | Stats | Languages| Things I've done |
 | --- | ---| ---|